GregWickham/Reanimator/index.md

           .OnKey(Keys.N, PromptFor_CustomerID);
 ```

- ... described a menu in the WDS-II user interface that can take three user inputs:
+ ... describe2 a menu in the WDS-II user interface that can take three user inputs:

  * A keypress 'P' that causes a transition to the `PaymentsAndAdjustments.Menu`;
  * A keypress 'I' that causes a transition to the `Invoice.ResponseTo_ShowInvoices`; or